Conduct of Students

 The Pennsylvania State University does not tolerate sexual harassment of its students, faculty members, and staff.
 Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitutes sexual harassment where submission to or rejection of such conduct by a student is used as a basis for decisions affecting such student.
 It is the responsibility of all administrative, supervisory personnel, faculty members, staff, and students to report any conduct that is perceived as sexual harassment.
 Alleged incidents of sexual harassment in which a student thinks he or she is a victim may be discussed informally and confidentially with a staff member (either male or female), in accordance with the wishes of the student.
 If appropriate, the staff member will attempt to resolve the problem.
 If the matter is not resolved to the satisfaction of the student, Procedures for Resolving Student Allegations of Discrimination, as outlined, may be invoked by the student.

-Individuals who wish to report sexual harassment incidents at Penn State Wilkes-Barre, should contact Kathie Flanagan-Herstek, Director of Student Programs and Services, 675-9225, Hayfield House, 101A..
+Individuals who wish to report sexual harassment incidents at Penn State Wilkes-Barre should contact Kathie Flanagan-Herstek, Director of Student Programs and Services, (570) 675-9225, Hayfield House Room 101A.
+You should also submit a Report of Sexual or Gender-Based Harassment or Violence.

 Use, possession, or carrying of firearms (including, but not limited to, pistols, rifles, shotguns, or ammunition), hand-billy, dirk knife or other dangerous knives, explosives, or other dangerous weapons while on University-owned or controlled property, or at University-sponsored activities, except by authorized law enforcement officers and other persons specifically authorized by the University is prohibited.
 Any student or employee who violates this prohibition shall be subject to discipline in accordance with regular University procedure, which may include suspension or dismissal from the University.
 If possession also appears to be in violation of the law, it will be reported to the civil authorities.